Lewis Nixon III: Family

-On December 20, 1941, Nixon married Katharine Page of Phoenix, Arizona.
+On 20 December 1941, Nixon married Katharine Page of Phoenix, Arizona.
 That marriage failed, as did the next.

-He married his third wife, Grace Umezawa, in 1956.
+In 1956, Nixon married his third wife, Grace Umezawa.
 She had been a student in California in the spring of 1942 when President Franklin Roosevelt ordered the incarceration of Japanese Americans.
 Richard Winters served as the best man at the wedding.
 Nixon got his life back together and overcame his alcoholism during their marriage.
 They had no children.

 Later years

 After the war, Nixon worked at his family's Nixon Nitration Works in Edison (then Raritan Township), New Jersey, alongside his father, Stanhope, and longtime friend, Dick Winters.

 Lewis Nixon died of complications from diabetes in Los Angeles, California, on January 11, 1995.
 Winters gave the eulogy at Grace's request.
+Clarence Hester and Bob Brewer of Easy Company also attended the funeral.

+Nixon's widow Grace was a guest at a farewell party for Ron Livingston before he left for England for an actor boot camp ahead of filming the Band of Brothers miniseries, where he plays Nixon.
+Livingston recorded their meeting in an official HBO video diary.